- Dosing Schedules

 The following is a curated review of key information and literature about this topic.
 It is not comprehensive of all data related to this subject.

-All three vaccines have been demonstrated to be highly effective against severe outcomes related to COVID-19 in clinical trials and post-authorization observational studies.
+All four vaccines have been demonstrated to be highly effective against severe outcomes related to COVID-19 in clinical trials and post-authorization observational studies.
 However, given concerns about waning immunity and the emergence of novel variants, there is interest in understanding the potential role of alternative dosing strategies for these vaccines to augment or prolong their protective effect, including (but not limited to): administration of additional doses of each vaccine, schedules containing different products (“mix and match”) and modified dosing intervals.

 Additional doses of COVID-19 vaccines can serve two purposes: